h671434/Shotbot/README.md

 # Shotbot
-A Rocket League bot coded in Java
+A hardcoded Rocket League bot coded in Java.

+Abandoned (for now)